Alessio76184/Assesment-test/README.md

   Processes are isolated (more memory/overhead, but safer and allow true parallel CPU work).

 - **Dockerfile Comments:**
-  Starts from a small Debian image, generates a random token at build time, creates and runs a script to delete it, then prints `done` on container start.
+   This Dockerfile starts from a minimal Debian image, creates a temporary 32-character auth file, writes a script to remove it, executes the script, and finally runs a container that simply prints “done” before exiting.
-  Caveats: avoid `latest` (pin versions), and don’t generate secrets during image build (they persist in image layers).
-Prefer runtime secrets or BuildKit secrets; combine steps to avoid leaving helper files behind.

 ---

-## 6) Quick Demo Snippets
+## 7) Quick Demo Snippets

 Run a quick call to the function from a Python shell:
 ```python